Smaug123/commit-action/README.md

 ## `pr-title`

-You must supply the string title of any pull requests to be raised.
+When in raise-new-PR mode, you must supply the string title of any pull requests to be raised.

 ## `branch-name`